Monterey-Bay-Aquarium/kelp_persistence/README.md

 # kelp_persistence
-This is the GitHub repository for a project led by the Monterey Bay Aquarium aimed at understanding the community-wide consequences of kelp forest loss and the predictors of persistence through multiple stressors.
+This is the GitHub repository for a project led by Monterey Bay Aquarium aimed at understanding the community-wide consequences of kelp forest loss and the predictors of persistence through multiple stressors.
 The analyses and code in this respository support the findings presented in Smith et al. 2023.

 ## Respository structure